 What is an example of a design defect?
 If a vehicle’s airbag is prone to cause eye injuries and vision problems, this could be a design defect rather than simply a one-off issue with its manufacturing.
 While product liability cases often call for liability without fault, it is possible to seek damages if one is able to prove the product was dangerous because it was designed without reasonable care.
 A product cannot just be proven as defective by design, but must also be proven as unreasonably dangerous due to that defect within its design.

-The Simon Law Firm, P.C., serves clients nationwide and is top ranked by U.S. News and World Report in Plaintiffs Product Liability Litigation.
+The Simon Law Firm, P.C., serves clients nationwide and is top-ranked by U.S. News and World Report in Plaintiffs Product Liability Litigation.
 Some of the product liability cases we handle include auto, crane defects, tire and wheel defects, and Trinity guardrail lawsuits.
-We have fought against some of the largest companies in the world in courts across the country and are passionate in defending the rights of our clients.
-If a product has injured you or a loved one, call us at 855-809-7080 for a free consultation.
+We have fought against some of the largest companies in the world in courts across the country and are passionate about defending the rights of our clients.
+If a product has injured you or a loved one, call us at 314-241-2929 for a free consultation.